px39n/adjustment_pipeline/README.md

 # How it work

-This code make use of [SYMS](https://de.mathworks.com/help/symbolic/syms.html) function in MATLAB to realize automatically calculation.

 For any adjustment problem.
 We always have to following procedure:

-1 Input data including
+1 Input data including(Measurement, Unknown, Error free)

-- Write Measurement right and its value               (L_: Measurement symbol L_data : Measurement data)
-- Write Handwriting Error free point and its value    (Free_: Free error symbol Free_data: Free error data)
-- Write Unkown and its value                          (X_: Unknown symbol X_data : Unknown data)

-2 Form Function Model                                 (F_: Function Model)
+2 Form Function Model

 3 Form Stochastic Model.
-(S_LL: Stochastic Model)

 4 Define Datum and Constraint Model If needed.
-(FB_: Constraint Model)

 After that, We have many choices to adjust that.
 Like GM Model(L1, L2, Linear), GH model, VCE etc,.

 And you will have to use a bunch of tools to assess the quality.

-But, thanks to this program, you only have to translate your handwriting procedure 1-4 into code, and tell it what question it is.
+**But, thanks to this program, you only have to input the data in 1, 3**

+** tell it what question it is.**

-and even you dont have to construct function model for networks, there are many predefined API and templates for that!
+**there are many predefined API and templates for different function model, adjust method, but you can customize always**

 and it will automatically complete all other things for you.

+This automation is realized by [SYMS](https://de.mathworks.com/help/symbolic/syms.html) function in MATLAB.

 # Where is the Tutorial?